M1n9X/crush/README.md

 Crush can use LSPs for additional context to help inform its decisions, just like you would.
 LSPs can be added manually like so:

+For detailed information on configuring LSP integration, see the [LSP Configuration Guide](wiki/guides/05_Configuring_LSP.md).

 ```json
 {
   "$schema": "https://charm.land/crush.json",